w3f/Grants-Program/applications/sublua.md

 | --- | --- | --- | **Total** | **29,000 USD** |  |

-*Note: Requesting 25,000 USD to fit within typical grant ranges*
+*Note: Requesting 25,000 USD to fit within typical grant ranges* *Note: About 10,000 USD of our funding will be tipped to active community contributors to this project*

 ## Future Plans